eimhinr/eimhinr.github.io/arch-portfolio.md

 <!-- ### GLTF -->

 ## WeWork • Product Manager, Design Technology • *07/2018 - 12/2022*
+> WeWork provides flexible workspace solutions for businesses of all sizes, from freelancers to Fortune 500 companies.
+Offering private offices, coworking memberships, and on-demand meeting rooms, WeWork creates environments that foster productivity and innovation.
+With locations worldwide, WeWork integrates technology, community, and design to support your professional needs, whether you require a dedicated desk or a turnkey office.
 <!-- ### Record Model initiative -->

 ### Entreprise Projects

 #### Zoom HQ, Amsterdam

 ![WeWork_](assets/WeWork/ww-parnassus-2.png)

 ![WeWork_](assets/WeWork/ww-parnassus-3.png)